GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_docs/tut-xsv-gnparser.md

 command line applications to quickly go through names in a CSV file and create an output that combines original data with parsed information.

-[xsv] is a very fast and powerful application to access and operate data in CSV format.
+[xsv] is a very fast and powerful program to access and operate data in CSV format.

 [gnparser] is a biodiversity informatics application for parsing scientific